 Zoom User Connector Setup Guide

-This guide provides step-by-step instructions for creating and configuring a Zoom user connector with Abacus.AI's ChatLLM platform.
+This guide provides step-by-step instructions for adding, using, and removing the Zoom user connector with Abacus.AI's ChatLLM platform.
 Once connected, ChatLLM Teams and the Abacus AI Agent can work with your Zoom meetings, recordings, and users on your behalf — using your own Zoom identity and permissions.

 Overview